 - Strengths: Faith-based organizations often have vast networks that can be leveraged to gain audience with decision-makers and resource providers who can advance the cause.

 - Limitations: Collaboration between faith-based organizations, partners and community members on a common agenda can be difficult and time-consuming due to diverse values and motivators.
 In addition, many congregations are sensitive about bringing what are often seen as political agendas into their sacred spaces.
 But, when advocacy is accomplished, it has been shown to impact change.

-We are grateful for the contributions organizations of all faith traditions make to our communities.
+As we celebrate our holiest of holidays focused on sacrifice and service, we are grateful for the contributions organizations of all faith traditions make to build stronger communities outside their walls.
 We hope you will share innovative models for service that you have seen in your neighborhoods or comment on the benefits and challenges you have encountered while working with congregations, so we can all get better together.